 Stone Mountain Park Georgia is considered one of many theme parks in Georgia because of the Crossroads attractions, but the park is also a great place to get out and enjoy nature.
 Here’s why.

-The REI Boathouse at Stone Mountain Park
+Get Out on the Water at Stone Mountain Park

-I was invited to a media day at the REI boathouse and was able to get a first-hand look at the new facilities and offerings.
 Seeing Stone Mountain Park from the water is a completely different experience, and there are more natural areas to Stone Mountain that you might think.

 Limitations on Water Sports